jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 ### User Profiles

+A user profile will be automatically created for every new registered `EndUser` on the platform (person or machine).
+When a person is registered we also query the `IAvatarService` to see if we can find a default avatar for the persons email.
+The default adapter is Gravatar.com.

 1. Change the names, phone, time zone of the profile,
 2. Change the address of the profile
 3. Add an Avatar image the profile